Broker Check

 5: Make a Financial Plan

-If you’ve built an emergency fund, know and stick to your budget, have good credit, and maintain healthy amounts of debt, congratulations!
+If you know and stick to your budget, have built an emergency fund, have good credit, and maintain healthy amounts of debt, congratulations!

-You are one of a select few who take excellent care of their financial health.
+You are taking excellent care of your financial health.

 But don’t sit back just yet; there is a piece missing: a Financial Plan.